 You can also use activated concentrates to make any cannabis product, like lotions, capsules, edibles, and sublinguals.

 Bongs are a type of water pipe used with cannabis flower favored by more experienced smokers.
 They can range vastly in size and design and use the water to cool the smoke before it hits your lungs, making it smoother to inhale.

 The water also acts as a filter, removing some of the carcinogens found in smoke.
 This, along with the fact that they provide a fast, intense high as well as the ease of high dose inhalations, make bongs a popular way to consume marijuana.

 For many, bowls also provide a way to consume smaller doses without the addition of smoking paper as with a joint.
 Bowls are usually made of glass, but can also be metal, ceramic, wood, or silicone.
-The more creatively inclined have been known to make homemade DIY bowls out of generally available products such as apples!
+The more creatively inclined have been known to make homemade DIY bowls out of generally available products like apples and even bananas!

 A bubbler is a cross between a water pipe and traditional glass pipe.
-They’re smaller than a bong, and usually a little bigger than your average sized bowl but use water in the same way, providing a clean, smooth hit.
-Because of their size, they’re great for those who like water pipes but prefer smaller doses and are a good travel option.
+They’re smaller than a bong, and usually a little bigger than your average-sized bowl but use water in the same way, providing a clean, smooth hit.
+Because of their size, they’re great for those who like bongs but prefer smaller doses and are a good travel option.
 The ease of use makes them a great choice for beginners and medium dosers.

 Blunts are to joints what cigars are to cigarettes.
 In fact, blunts are typically cigars that have had the tobacco removed and have been refilled with cannabis.
 The tobacco wrap adds a little extra buzz and many smokers like using the many options of flavored cigarillos (smaller cigars) to further enhance their smoking experience.